littleosbook/aenix/doc/book/segmentation.md

 is still necessary (to allow for code to execute under different privilege levels), so we'll use a minimal segmentation setup.

+Segmentation and paging is described in [@intel3a], chapter 3.

 ## Segmentation

 Segmentation means accessing the memory through segments.
 Segments are portions